 Stereotaxic gene delivery in the rodent brain (Cetin et al. 2006)

 Stereotaxic surgery has been a valuable tool in neuroscience research and has been applied in many experiments to create site-targeted lesions, inject anatomical tracers, or implant electrodes or microdialysis probes.
 Stereotaxic surgery requires craniotomy to reach the inner brain.
 The stereotaxic procedure has also been optimized for gene delivery by using recombinant adeno-associated viruses and lentiviruses in rodents.
 This method allowed the manipulation of gene expression in the rodent brain.
-Craniotomy is popular for its versatility, ease of application, and high reproducibility for studying genetic, cellular, and circuit functions in rodent brain.
+A craniotomy is popular for its versatility, ease of application, and high reproducibility for studying genetic, cellular, and circuit functions in the rodent brain.